IP Audits

 What is an IP audit?

-An IP audit is a structured review of a business’s intellectual property from patents and trade marks to designs and copyright (and everything else in between) in order to assess what protection is in place and what may be missing.
+An IP audit is a structured review of a business’s intellectual property from patents and trade marks to designs and copyright (and everything else in between) in order to fully lay out and analyse all of the legal protections that the business has in place.

 Why would my business need one?

-The most common IP for review is patents, trade marks and designs, but a business can often have additional forms of IP including copyrighted works, domain names, know-how and trade secrets.
-For a business such as Coca Cola, for example, the IP trade secret of the drink formula is priceless.
+The most common IP areas for review are patents, trade marks and designs, but a business can often have additional forms of IP including copyrighted works, domain names, know-how and trade secrets.
+For a business such as Coca Cola, for example, the ‘trade secret’ of the drink formula is priceless.

 How often should an IP audit be carried out?